 If you have any tree guards which are no longer needed, or need removing and replacing, we recommend doing this now as the scrub and weed growth will be dying down.
 You can find guidance on how to reuse and recycle tree guards in our Tree Production: The use of tree shelters and guards publication on GOV.UK.

-If you’re planning to expand your woodland or replant any felled areas this planting season, then you should look to choose and order your trees in advance.
-When you receive them, store the trees safely in a well ventilated and covered area.
-They can be planted anytime between Autumn and very early spring.
+If you’re planning to expand your woodland or replant any felled areas this planting season then now is a good time to choose and order your trees.
+When you receive them, handle carefully, store them in a well-ventilated covered area and be mindful that bare root trees have a short 'shelf-life' of about two weeks.
+Cell grown trees have a longer shelf life and provide a bit more flexibility.
+They can be planted anytime before very early spring .